Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

-This exercise is completed once you can log the user's _authorize_ mutations result after the sign-in form has been submitted.
+This exercise is completed once you can log the user's _authorize_ mutations result after the sign in form has been submitted.
 The mutation result should contain the user's access token.

 ### Exercise 10.12.